Campaign of the Month: September 2016

 Age of Serpents

 The Red Gull, a small, two-masted caravel, was ostensibly a salvage ship operating across the northwestern coastline of Garund’s coast.
-She engaged in smuggling and occasionally piracy under her original designation “Red Skull.”
+In actuality, she engaged in smuggling and occasionally slave shipping under her original designation “Red Skull.”

 Sigurd “Snake-Eyes”: Cap’n Snake-Eyes was an Ulfen human.
 This seasoned salt had long tangled blond hair held back with a bandana and a copious braided beard.
 He wore a dark green oilskin longcoat with brass buttons, and a white ascot.
 After falling asleep in his cabin while drinking brandy (and being psionically probed) by Kishtari, he was robbed of his valuables by the larcenous kalashtar and Tyst, the latter whom happened by.
 Following a debriefing where Kish reported the Red Gull’s less-than altruistic intentions to turn the Castaways over to the Bloodcove entrepreneur Lord Maragorn, Kor’lec snuck away to murder Snake-Eyes in his drunken sleep.
 The druid was discovered dumping the captain’s body overboard by the ship’s lookout, Gortross, who raised the hue and cry against their passengers.